-Depending on your operating system, you can run Policy Manager Console either from the Start menu or by double-clicking the desktop icon.
+Depending on your operating system, you can run Policy Manager Console from the Start menu.

 When Policy Manager Console is run for the first time, you will be asked to register the product using your customer number.
 You can find your customer number in the license certificate provided with the product.
 If you do not register the product, you can use it normally for a 30-day evaluation period.
-When the evaluation period expires, you will not be able to connect to the server, but any client applications that you have installed will continue to work and your product setup will remain unchanged.
+When the evaluation period expires, you will not be able to connect to the server.